zemian/zemian.github.io/content/blog/2020/index-listing.md

----
-title: Directory Listing Project
+Title: Directory Listing Project
-date: 2020-10-04
+Date: 2020-10-04
-tags:
-- php
-- web-development
----
+Tags: php,web-development

 A directory listing index page is a very useful for development.
 It gives you a quick overview of your project content and able to verify your site is up and